A downloadable tool

 It is harder to shoot yourself in the foot

-Pulse tries to stay out of your way, but it also tries to keep things tidy: It works with both instances and structs, uses weak references and prunes dead listeners with its garbage collector, and gives you result enums so you can actually tell what happened (instead of guessing).
+Pulse keeps track of things, but it also tries to keep things tidy: It works with both instances and structs, uses weak references and prunes dead listeners with its garbage collector, and gives you result enums so you can tell what happened.

 Your code becomes easier to read